apache/airflow/docs/apache-airflow-providers-openlineage/guides/user.rst

       AIRFLOW__OPENLINEAGE__TRANSPORT='{"type": "http", "url": "http://example.com:5000", "endpoint": "api/v1/lineage"}'

-3. **That's it !**  OpenLineage events should be sent to the configured backend when DAGs are run.
+3. **That's it !**  OpenLineage events should be sent to the configured backend when Dags are run.

 Usage
 =====